And greetings and welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute.

 Keep on dreaming.

-We forest, we just laugh.
+We foreigners, we just laugh.

 We just laugh about someone like Mr. Obama.

-I was very critical of Mr. Bush, but at least he had one line, and he stuck to that line.
+I was very critical of Mr. Bush, but at least he had one line and he stuck to that line.

-But at least he didn't change his mind continuously and didn't prostitute himself.
+He may have been wrong and I criticized him very frequently, but at least he didn't change his mind continuously and didn't prostitute himself.

 Whoa!